 - Make the waffles

-- 2. To make 3 waffles, scoop 1 cup plus 3 tablespoons of the waffle mix into a large bowl.
+- 2. To make 3 waffles, scoop 1 cup plus 3 tablespoons waffle mix into a large bowl.
 Whisk in the egg, milk, butter or nut oil, and vanilla.
-Mix well and set aside for 10 minutes while the waffle iron heats.
+Mix well and let rest at room temperature for 10 minutes while the waffle iron heats.

 - 3. Heat the waffle iron.

 - 4. Make the waffles according to the manufacturer’s instructions on the waffle iron.
-Serve the waffles in a stack while they’re hot, hot, hot.
+Pile the waffles into stacks and serve ’em while they’re hot, hot, hot.